 Deus ex Machina is when a hopeless situation is suddenly solved by an unexpected occurrence.
 It is a contrived plot device often used in film or novels.
 It is an easy way to get characters out of difficult situations and can often be a sign of “lazy writing.”
 It’s situational resolution.
 This trope can be used for comedic purposes too, and if the filmmakers are relatively self-aware about its use, it can sometimes work.

-Deus ex Machina translation is Greek for “a god from a machine.”
+Deus ex Machina translation is Latin for “a god from a machine.”
 It refers to the crane that brought actors playing gods over the stage in Greek and Roman plays.
 They were dropped in often towards the end to determine the ending and bring resolution.

 Past a Deus ex Machina definition, are contemporary examples.
 And there are so many.
 You can watch a few below.